Dhammsheel1996/MovieIQ-Predictive-Analytics-on-Film-Success/README.md

 # 📁 Dataset
 Make sure the project includes a movies.csv file with the following columns: budget, revenue, popularity, runtime, vote_average, title, genres

+ # 📄 License
+This project is open source and available under the https://mit-license.org/.